Preparation is Key!

 If you’re like most Ocala horse owners when a big storm heads our way, your animals are the first thing on your mind.
 Rest easy knowing that there’s plenty you can do long before a major storm hits to keep your horses out of harm’s way.

-• If you are not evacuating, fill all troughs prior to the storm’s approach, and consider investing in 85-gallon tanks to transport water to pastures in the event of a power outage.
-Be sure to have a week’s supply of hay and feed on hand in case stores are closed.
+• Supplies: If you are not evacuating, fill all troughs prior to the storm’s approach, and consider investing in 85-gallon tanks to transport water to pastures in the event of a power outage.
+Be sure to have a week’s supply of hay and feed on hand in case stores are closed. have an equine first aid kit ready at all times (include bandages, vetrap, wound salves, etc.).

 Hurricane Aftermath & Recovery